Genesys CX Insights 9.0 Projects Reference Guide

 This document describes objects that are used in Genesys CX Insights projects (and reports), focusing on metrics, attributes, and the folders that are used to organize them.

-This document is intended for customers with on-premise deployments of Genesys CX Insights, and is useful when customizing reports, and for other advanced uses.
+This document is intended for Genesys Engage on-premises deployments of Genesys CX Insights, and is useful when customizing reports and for other advanced uses.
 For information about how to customize reports, see Customizing reports in the Genesys Customer Experience Insights User's Guide.
 For more information about other topics, including other Genesys software or MicroStrategy software, see Additional resources.

 While Genesys CX Insights uses the same projects for Genesys Engage cloud customers, Genesys Engage cloud customers should contact their Genesys representative for information about how the information in this document might apply to their deployment.